twilio/autopilot-cli/readme.md

 Twilio Autopilot CLI
 ===
-A command line interface for managing Twilio Autopilo.
+A command line interface for managing Twilio Autopilot.
 After installing you'll be able to:

 * Create an assistant from a template
 * Export an existing assistant to a json file